deeplearning540/deeplearning540.github.io/_sources/lesson06/content.rst.txt

 Check Your Learning
 ===================

-.. admonition:: Exercise 1 / Preface
+.. admonition:: Question 1 / Preface

    The architecture presented in the video is often referred to as a feed-forward network.
 Come up with reasons why this might be the case?
 Compare your answers with the mentor.